 Karim Alami, from Morocco, was born in 1973.
 A Davis Cup player since 1991, he had also represented his country at the 1992 Olympic Games in Barcelona (defeated in the first round by future champion Marc Rosset, 6-2, 4-6, 2-1, ret.).
-World No 205 at the start of 1994, he came to Doha to compete in the qualifications.
+World No 205 at the start of 1994, he came to Doha to compete in qualification.

 The Qatar Open was established in 1993.
-Held in the first week of the season, the tournament created controversy in the tennis world: as a World Series tournament, it didn’t deliver great prize money, but it gave an impressive amount of appearance money to display the best players in the world.
+Held in the first week of the season, the tournament created controversy in the tennis world: as a World Series tournament, it didn’t deliver great prize money, but it offered an impressive amount of appearance money to attract the best players in the world.
 In 1993, famous names such as Boris Becker (who won the tournament), Stefan Edberg and Goran Ivanisevic had attended the tournament, and in 1994, world No 1 Pete Sampras and world No 2 Michael Stich were expected.

 At the beginning of 1994, Pete Sampras was the undisputed world No 1.
 Winner of the last two Grand Slam tournaments, he was the favourite of the upcoming Australian Open, and he had decided to start his season in Doha.
 The Qatar Open was only a World Series event, not distributing a lot of ATP points, but it was said that the American was guaranteed $500,000 to attend the tournament.

 His opponent in the first round had never been around this kind of pay cheque.
 Karim Alami, 20 years old and world No 205, had only won two matches on the main tour in his entire career.
-In Doha, he had to make his way out of the qualifications.
+In Doha, he had to make his way out of qualifying.
 In fact, while he was fighting his way into the main draw, Sampras was still at home: the American only arrived the day before his first match.

 When he saw that he was to play against the world No 1, Alami thought that his run in Doha was over.
 “When I found out that I was going to play with Sampras, I booked my flight to leave Doha immediately for Jakarta, to take part in the qualifications,” he explained later, according to oktennis.it.

-The match was played over two days, as rain interrupted the game at 3-1 for Sampras in the first set.
+The match was played over two days, as rain interrupted at 3-1 for Sampras in the first set.
 After winning the first set, the world No 1 unusually struggled with his serve, hitting no less than eight double faults.
 Alami seized the opportunity to gain control of the rallies and upset Sampras, 3-6, 6-2, 6-4.

 “I had the match under control, but for a set and a half my serve practically disappeared into thin air,” said the 1993 Wimbledon and US Open champion.

 Sampras was heavily criticised for his loss, and above all, for his attitude.
-He was accused of not really trying his best, arriving just the night before his first round, despite having banked half a million dollars in acceptance money.
+He was accused of not really trying his best, arriving just the night before his first round, despite having banked half a million dollars in appearance money.
 According to Peter Bodo, the world No 1 dismissed this accusation with a bit of irony: “It wasn’t as bad as some people made it sound.
-I arrived in Qatar two days before I was supposed to play.”
+I arrived in Qatar two days before I was supposed to play.“

 Karim Alami would be defeated in the second round of the Qatar Open by Paul Haarhuis (6-4, 6-7, 6-3).
 A few months later, he would reach his first final on the Tour, in his native town of Casablanca (defeated by Renzo Furlan, 6-2, 6-2).
 The Moroccan, reaching four finals and claiming two titles throughout his career, would reach world No 25 in 2000.